Generic selectors

 In this life, humility gets an audience with God, not pride:

-MATTHEW 23:12 And whoever will exalt himself shall be humbled; and whoever will humble himself shall be exalted.
+MATTHEW 23:12 And whoever exalts himself will be humbled, and he who humbles himself will be exalted.

 Fasting Before Passover